PacoCoding/thesis_interbank/README.md

 ## Overview

-This repository contains the codes of the master thesis: A GNN-Based Framework for Bank Creditworthiness Prediction Using Interbank Networks by Francesco Salvagnin
+This repository contains the codes of the master thesis: A GNN-Based Framework for Bank Creditworthiness Prediction Using Interbank Networks by Francesco Salvagnin.

 ## Contents